PM for the Physical World Series: Part II

 All things being equal, a late failure is more hurtful.
 Time cannot be reversed, both for investors and entrepreneurs, who'd rather succeed.
 Must they fall, they'd prefer failing quick, so they can entertain other opportunities, and such is the case for investors.

-A simplistic approach to tis question is looking at the book value of the startup in question, starting at capital injection with the amount investment, then dwindling, year after year, by the losses accrued - until (if successful) the course is reversed and returns on investment start to accumulate.
+A simplistic approach to this question is looking at the book value of the startup in question, starting at capital injection with the amount investment, then dwindling, year after year, by the losses accrued - until (if successful) the course is reversed and returns on investment start to accumulate.

 In this analysis,